8080labs/ppscore/README.md

 - __sample__ : int or ``None``
     - Number of rows for sampling.
 The sampling decreases the calculation time of the PPS.
     If ``None`` there will be no sampling.
+- __cross_validation__ : int
+    - Number of iterations during cross-validation.
+This has the following implications:
+    For example, if the number is 4, then it is possible to detect patterns when there are at least 4 times the same observation.
+If the limit is increased, the required minimum observations also increase.
+This is important, because this is the limit when sklearn will throw an error and the PPS cannot be calculated
+- __random_seed__ : int or ``None``
+    - Random seed for the parts of the calculation that require random numbers, e.g. shuffling or sampling.
+    If the value is set, the results will be reproducible.
+If the value is ``None`` a new random number is drawn at the start of each calculation.
 #### Returns

 - __Dict__: